Gabriel Moreno Player Props: Diamondbacks vs. Brewers

-The Arizona Diamondbacks, including Gabriel Moreno (.258 slugging percentage in past 10 games, including no homers), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at American Family Field, Monday at 8:10 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.188 batting average in his past 10 games), battle starter Colin Rea and the Milwaukee Brewers at American Family Field, Tuesday at 8:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Guardians.
+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Gabriel Moreno Game Info & Props vs. the Brewers